Murder of Sana Yousaf

 Sana Yousaf used her social media presence to promote Chitrali culture and advocate for girls' education, often posting content that highlighted traditional clothing and the importance of female empowerment.
-According to her father, Syed Yousaf Hassan (who is a social worker hailing from Upper Chitral), she aspired to pursue a career in medicine with the aim of serving the people of Pakistan.
+According to her father, Syed Yusuf Hasan Shah (who is a social worker hailing from Upper Chitral), she aspired to pursue a career in medicine with the aim of serving the people of Pakistan.

-In interviews, Yousaf’s family told that she used to spend the money she earned through social media and advertising on helping needy people.
+Yousaf was known for spending the money she earned through social media and advertising on helping underprivileged girls.
 Her parents mentioned that the clothes she received for branding purposes were often given by her to underprivileged girls after the advertising had been completed.
 A lawyer involved in the case also noted that Yousaf had begun supporting the expenses of underprivileged girls.

 On 2 June 2025, she was fatally shot at her home in Sector G-13/1, Islamabad, Pakistan.
 At the time of her death, she was a second-year student who had just turned 17.
 The case received nationwide media attention and sparked widespread outrage on social media platforms.